Murithijoshua/bamazon-store/README.md

 ## :dvd: Installation and Usage

-* Copy the MySQL script in the bamazondb.sql file to MySQL Workbench as run the script
+* Copy the MySQL script in the bamazondb.sql file to MySQL Workbench and run the script
 * This will create the bamazon database and tables needed to run the modules

 ## :boom: Features